teambit/docs/docs/whybit/is-bit-the-same.md

 ---
-id: is-bit-the-same
+id: bit-tools
-title: Is Bit the Same As?
+title: Bit and Other Tools
 ---

-## Is Bit the same as Git?
+## Git and Bit

 Git is a distributed version-control system for tracking changes in source code during software development.
 Git manages changes in files' contents without any reference to their structure or semantics.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.